adrybakov/rad-tools/docs/source/user-guide/module/crystal/lattice.rst

 .. note::

     For each Bravais lattice class there is a predefined path and set of kpoints in reciprocal space.
-See :ref:`rad-tools_bravais-lattices` for more details.
+See :ref:`guide_crystal_bravais-lattices` for more details.

-For the full guide on how to use :py:class:`.Kpoints` class see :ref:`rad-tools_kpoints`.
+For the full guide on how to use :py:class:`.Kpoints` class see :ref:`guide_crystal_kpoints`.